List of Fear the Walking Dead characters: Alex

 Alex, portrayed by Michelle Ang, is a pragmatic and quiet survivor of Asian descent introduced in the Fear the Walking Dead: Flight 462 web series.
 Alex appears to have more knowledge about the infection than others.
 When a dangerous situation occurs she is quick to take rational steps to stop it, even if others dislike or are confused about her actions.
 After the plane crashed, she went to great lengths to protect a severely injured Jake from dying, decisively killing two passengers who tried to harm him.
+Strand dashes to the stern and swiftly hacks the rope attaching a raft, abandoning Alex and Jake in the middle of the ocean.
+Alex is seen again when Travis is imprisoned on Connor's ship.
+She explains to Travis that Connor rescued her after Jake died.
+She blames Travis for being cut away from The Abigail, which felt like a death warrant to her.
+Her fate is left unknown.